Tips when Applying for our Clinical Programmes

 Referees

-Part of the online application to enrol is providing the details of two referees who will complete referee reports.
+Part of the online application to enrol is providing the details of two referees who will complete referee reports about your suitability for your chosen programme.

 Good choices can include: